 2. We have also had to reset the income projections for the Pannier Market, based on the same principle as point 1, by keeping our rates to an affordable level for existing and new tenants.

 3. As an employer, we need to adhere to any rises in pay scales agreed by the Government, likewise any changes in National Insurance and Pension Contributions.
 These rates are not determined by the Town Council but nationally.

 4. We also face the same rises in utility bills and business rates for all our premises such as the Town Hall, Public Toilets and FREE carpark.
 The public toilets and carpark generate no income to help balance the books, nor did they qualify for any rate rebates under the COVID schemes.

 5. The importance of our play equipment, particularly whilst children have been home, has been heightened so Councillors have agreed to put a further £10,000 in the budget for play equipment.
 This will allow us to build up funds to enable us to enhance our play parks in the future.
 However, you will appreciate that we fall victim to vandalism on an ongoing basis, so all too often we are having to use funds to repair play equipment before we have an opportunity to save up to complete a full refurbishment.

 We hope that by explaining why we have increased our share of the Council Tax this year by £23.62 you will appreciate that this is to retain many of our much valued services namely, the Town Hall, the Pannier Market, the general inflationary provisions (on staff costs, utilities and business rates) and play equipment.

 Should you have any questions or concerns about the Town Council’s finances please contact the Clerk on firstname.lastname@example.org or leave a message on 01579 384039

 We do appreciate our residents taking an active interest in our finances and anyone wishing to stand on the Town Council can collect a nomination pack for the elections on the 6th May 2021.
-For more information about the elections and how to stand please see the link below.
+More information about the elections.